aj47/0to1/README.md

 ## Demo

-Check out the demo GIF at the top of this README to see Chaos Coder in action.
+Check out the demo GIF at the top of this README to see 0to1 in action.

 ## Community